The above links connect to various places that those of a philosophical bent might like to go.

 The Mind

 The ancient texts of Hinduism state that we ARE God, but also add that we do not think we are.
 They describe an aspect of God that is called 'Maya', illusion, although delusion is a more accurate word for thinking that the world exists as a separate thing.
-'An aspect of God' must therefore mean 'an aspect of myself', if I am entirely made of 'God'.
+Logically, then, 'an aspect of God' must therefore mean 'an aspect of myself', if I am entirely made of 'God'.
 So we are invited to realise that some trick of our own self hides from us the knowledge of our true nature, replacing it with the illusory idea, the dream, of what we think we are — in my case, a man called Ian.
 But that 'I' has changed — quite a lot in just one lifetime!
 So what is the 'I' that has persisted through all the changes?
-I can certainly testify that something that I call myself has indeed done so!
+I can certainly testify that something that I call myself has indeed done so.
 Hinduism finally invites us to regain awareness of our true nature, and that choosing any other purpose for our life is — deluded!

 What is the nature of Maya, this deception?
 I think that I am a person called 'Ian', Nicola thinks she is 'Nicola', etc. — but we rarely think that we are God, when in reality we are ONLY God!
 The key word here is THINK.
 So ... what is it that thinks?
 My mind.
 My mind is writing these words.
 Your mind is reading these words.
 So, who am I and who are you?